Quick tips for finding the right internet speed

 Check your latency

 Ping time, or latency, is more important for gaming than internet download speeds.
-A ping time of 20 milliseconds or less is great, while 20-100 milliseconds will give you a good gaming experience.
+A ping time of 20 milliseconds or less is great, while 20 – 100 milliseconds will give you a good gaming experience.

-But, how does one go about finding out their ping time and are there ways to improve it that are in your control?
 To determine your ping time, run a simple internet speed test like the one above.
 In the results, you’ll find download and upload speeds, ping, jitter and loss.
 If your ping is higher than optimal, here are some things to do to help lower it:

-• Make sure your router firmware is up-to-date.
+- Make sure your router firmware is up to date

-• Reduce the number of devices on the network.
+- Reduce the number of devices on the network

-• Make sure there are no auto-updates scheduled during your gaming time.
+- Make sure there are no auto-updates scheduled during your gaming time

-• Close all background applications and programs.
+- Close all background applications and programs

-• Clear router and modem caches.
+- Clear router and modem caches

-Best internet technologies for online gaming
+What are the best internet technologies for online gaming?

-The best internet for gaming is usually cable internet or fiber optic internet since they both provide low-latency internet connections, which means lower ping time.
+The best internet for gaming is usually cable internet or fiber internet since they both provide low-latency internet connections, which means lower ping time.

 Satellite internet tends to have high latency, even with fast download speeds, because the internet signal must travel so far between its source (a satellite) and its end destination (your device).

-Best internet for gaming in rural areas
+What is the best internet for gaming in rural areas?

 When available, fixed wireless internet is a better option for gaming than satellite in rural areas.